fthx/simple-task-bar/README.md

 Very light task bar extension for GNOME Shell.

-There are two versions : one for GNOME Shell 3.28, one for 3.30 -> 3.36.
-In this repository you will find the second one.
-You can download 3.28 version through the above link to GS extension website.
+In this repository you will find the GS 3.36 version only.
+You can download < 3.36 version through the above link to GS extension website.